CodeScop/Oge-Mai-Field-Guide/miniguide/shrineminiguide/shrineducks.md

 ### Coins

 - **Best sources:**
+  - ShrineDucks Battles: Idaa (400 words for 25)
   - Anywhere Battles: Vi (5 minutes for 3-12), Viyu (15 minutes for 15-60), Viyusa (25 minutes for 25-100)
 - **Other sources:**
 - **Buy:** MT Item Shop/Edrie's Market: 1 Core Crystal for 100 Coins or 5 Core Crystals for 500 Coins